 Pink salmon have tiny scales and a tail heavily marked with large oval spots.
 Unlike the other salmon species, the tail of a pink has no silver in it.
 In the sea, pinks have silver bodies with spotted backs.

-I was a fishing guide in the 70,s and sometimes when the pinks were running, we would take our guests out after them, we called it humpy thumping, because of the hump they develop as get ready to spawn.
+I was a fishing guide in the 70,s and sometimes when the pink salmon were running, we would take our guests out after them, we called it humpy thumping, because of the hump they develop as they get ready to spawn.
 You could watch them coming down the straight, they would swim right on the surface.
-As they would pass the boat, l would tell my guests to get ready and then all lines would have a fish on.
+As they would pass the boat, l would tell my guests to get ready, and then all lines would have a fish on.
 The excitement of fighting numerous fish at the same was a great thrill and my guests loved it.

-We like to head down to our island rivers in the fall to watch the bears fish, the Quinsam River just out of Campbell River has plenty of bears.
+We like to head down to our island rivers in the fall, when the pink salmon spawn, to watch the bears fish, the Quinsam River just out of Campbell River has plenty of bears.